kengibson1111/go-stdlib/README.md

   gets better.
 The decryption of each block depends on preceding ciphertext blocks - that is the chaining.
 So if there is any bit inconsistency in ANY block for an encrypted message, the entire message is considered invalid.
+* ciphertext feedback (CFB): like CBC, this is another way to work with block ciphers.
+But instead of encrypting a set number of bits at a time, CFB encrypts one bit at a time.
+It uses an IV.
+  The previously encrypted ciphertext block is XOR'ed with the current plaintext block in order to create the current ciphertext block.
+This works well with streams.

 Samples: